 Colors vary greatly with Obsidian Rocks.
 The most common color found in this stone is black due to the many micro inclusions and crystals caught in it during formation.
 Oftentimes, when oxidized iron minerals are mixed in with the rock it will be either brown or red.
 On rare occasions, Obsidian Rock can produce results in the colors blue, green, and even orange or yellow.
 It is also very common to find various colors swirled together throughout the stone.
 A combination of black and brown swirled in a particular rock is often called Mahogany Obsidian.

 Obsidian has a translucent composition and appears to look like pure glass.
-There are no vesicular pores like other Lava Rocks will typically exhibit and this will cause the stone to have a slightly higher density.
+There are no vesicular pores like other Lava Rocks that will typically exhibit and this will cause the stone to have a slightly higher density.
 The average weight of Obsidian Rock will range between 2.55 to 2.65 grams per cubic centimeter.
 On a hardness scale, this type of stone is 5.5 making it as delicate as the common glass we use today.

 Like all extrusive igneous rocks, Obsidian is found near active volcano sites.
-When melted magma makes contact with oceanic water it usually cools quick enough to form Obsidian Rocks.
-Another place this stone will form is underground by volcanic vents.
+When melted magma makes contact with oceanic water it usually cools quickly enough to form Obsidian Rocks.
+Another place this stone will form is underground volcanic vents.
 When this happens, it usually produces more desirable results with far fewer impurities due to the location.
-This rocks can also form mid-air during violent volcanic erupts causing pieces of this type of Lava Rock to project far from volcanoes and scatter across a given land.
+These rocks can also form mid-air during violent volcanic erupts causing pieces of this type of Lava Rock to project far from volcanoes and scatter across a given land.

 Obsidian is an inert rock that doesn’t have an impact on water parameters.
 This makes it a good choice for all types of aquariums because it will not cause the PH to go up or down.
 Furthermore, it won’t have an influence on the water hardness either.